This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 Easy Guide to Render Fat into Tallow

 Tallow is an ideal fat for soap making, both because of its skin-nourishing qualities, but also because it is a homesteader’s fat.
-This post will walk you through the process of purifying tallow for soap making.
+To ensure that you leave any beefy smell behind, you should start the soap making process with tallow that has been purified for soap making.

-When you’re ready to give it a try, I recommend checking out The Nerdy Farm Wife’s Natural Soap Making eBook to learn the basics, and then dive into one of these recipes:
+When you’re ready to give it a try, I recommend checking out The Nerdy Farm Wife’s Natural Soap Making eBook to learn the basics, and then dive into this easy and skin-nourishing recipe:

 2. Use Tallow for Cooking